#1: Concentrate on Just a Few Things.

 Avoid a culture of “melon reporting” (green on the outside, red on the inside) by not punishing honest reporting of difficulties.

-You need one high-level portfolio management system for all projects and initiatives you wish to carry out with your current organization.
+- On one hand, you need a high-level portfolio management system for all the projects and initiatives you plan to undertake.